janos-ss/backup/VSIXProject2/SonarLintTracker/README.md

 - `SinkManager`: maybe: link `ITableDataSink` with `TaggerProvider`, to synchronize the content of the Error List with the tags in the editor.

-- `ErrorsSnapshot`: provide the content in the error list, based on the current snapshot of issue list.
+- `ErrorsSnapshot`: provide the content details in the error list, based on the current snapshot of issue list.

 - `SnapshotFactory`: track current issues snapshot, and manage switching to next snapshot.

 - `Tagger`: create tags from issues in the current snapshot, refreshing only part of the buffer, between first issue and last.

-- `TaggerProvider`:
+- `TaggerProvider`: data source for the error list.
+Also provide tagger for issues.